sausaging/.github/profile/README.md

 ./build/morpheus-cli testing verify
 ```

-v) Query if a proof is valid or invalid.
+v.
+Query if a proof is valid or invalid.

 ```shell
 # Run in Terminal 2 of Hyper-pvzk